rodricios/autocomplete/README.md

 And another one to Rob Renaud's [Gibberish Detector](https://github.com/rrenaud/Gibberish-Detector).
 I, out of pure chance, ran into his project some time after running into Norvig's article.
 I can't describe *how* much it helped solidify what the heavy hitters of "AI" consider to be introductory material.

-I can't describe it because I literally *can't* describe it, that is, without me using "likely" and "probably" in what would have likely been every sentence, but who knows?
+I can't describe it because I literally *can't* describe it, that is, without me using "likely" and "probably" in what would have likely been every sentence, but who really knows?

 Warning!
 Second article about this exact thing, only expressed differently, coming soon!
-Oh and the code too, that is if someone hasn't gotten to translating the above article to code before I can get to uploading the project :P
+Oh and the code too, that is if someone hasn't gotten to translating the above article to code before I can get to uploading the project :P I'm trying to get the kinks out of here and the code so it's simple, duh!